gtarraga/kv-store/v4/README.md

 # Segmented storage with compaction

 Append-only file-based KV store with segmented logs.
 Instead of a single large file, data is split across multiple segment files.
-Each segment is immutable once closed, and segments can be compacted to remove duplicates and tombstones.
+Each segment is immutable once closed, and segments can be compacted to remove duplicates.
 For the indexed version of this, take a look at `/v4_idx`.

 ## Architecture

 **Segments**: Data is split across multiple numbered segment files (e.g., `segment_0001.db`, `segment_0002.db`).
 When the active segment reaches a size threshold, it's closed and a new active segment is created for writes.

-**Compaction**: Background process that rewrites individual segments to remove:

-- Duplicate keys (keeping only the latest value)
+**Compaction**: Background process that rewrites individual segments to remove duplicate keys (keeping only the latest value).
-- Tombstone records for deleted keys

 This keeps segment sizes bounded and improves read performance.

 ## Methods